bisdk/sdk/README.md

 [![Build Status](https://travis-ci.org/bisdk/sdk.svg?branch=master)](https://travis-ci.org/bisdk/sdk)

-# Bisecure Gateway Protocol
+# Bisecure SDK
-Reverse Engineer the App &lt;-> BiSecure Gateway Protocol

-This is the attempt to reverse engineer the protocol between the hoermann bisecure gateway and the corresponding app.

-The goal is to be able to build an adapter for home automation system to control the garage doors from the automation software.
-Especially to be able to get the door open when you drive home automatically.
+The BiSecure Gateway SDK is a library that can be used to speak to the Hoermann BiSecure Gateway.
+It is a small device that can speak the BiSecure wireless protocol with your Hoermann devices (e.g. garage door).

+Be aware that this is unofficial / experimental code that can potentially damage your devices!
+We cannot give you any guarantee!
+Use at your own risk!!!!

 ## Example code
-See Startup class for flow implementation.
+See RealGatewayTest class for flow implementation.
 Currently working:
 - Discovery
 - Get Name as first request